 Teacher-created philanthropy education lessons magnify the impact of any academic content with themes of generosity, community, and civic and social responsibility.
 Perfect base for PBL, service-learning, and student-centered instruction.
 Lessons align to state standards, including Common Core State Standards, and some international standards.

-Our picture book and teen novel guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
-The featured books raise issues like respect, caring, giving, honoring diversity, adversity, helping others, fairness, responsibility, trustworthiness, and citizenship.
+These picture book and teen novel guides provide thought-provoking discussions and activities that teach about giving and caring.
+The featured books have themes of respect, kindness, inclusion, perseverance, responsibility, generosity, and citizenship.

 Service projects you can do from home.
 These simple and safe project guides are an easy entry for any group that includes youth - virtually or in person.
 Do you know young people looking to make a difference with their time and...

 These film and video resources are great tools for teaching youth about philanthropy and the nonprofit sector.

 This set of philanthropy-based resources was designed for youth groups interested in empowering and informing the next generation to be generous and engaged in community.

 Learning to Give, in partnership with the Council of Michigan Foundations, developed this...

 Empowering youth is a collaborative effort.
 We are all served when our youth embrace the tools of generosity and citizenship.
 These focused resources were created in partnership within a region or for a specific audience.
 These are freely available for anyone to use and adapt, or use as a...